In one of the US states found a protein infected with bubonic plague

 On July 11, the squirrel tested positive for bubonic plague in Morrison, Colorado, said Jefferson County Department of Health.
 The statement said that this is the first case of plague in the county, writes CBS News.

-Jefferson County Public Health spokesman said Tuesday that local residents saw at least 14 dead squirrels throughout the city in Morrison.
-Officials conducted a bubonic plague test on one of the animals found on Saturday, July 15 - the result was positive, so it is expected that others are also infected.
+On Tuesday July 14, a Jefferson County public health official said Morrison had seen at least 15 dead squirrels across the city in Morrison.
+Officials tested positive for bubonic plague on one of the animals found on Saturday, July 11, and others are expected to be infected as well.

 In a statement, officials warned that plague, an infectious disease caused by the bacteria Yersinia pestis, can infect humans and pets.
 According to them, people can become infected by flea bites, coughing an infected animal, or from direct contact with the blood or tissue of an infected animal.